daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 _[QEMU](https://www.qemu.org/)_ is a machine emulator and virtualizer; it emulates or virtualizes various devices which consist in a machine.
-Such emulated/virtualized devices include but are not limited to: CPU, memory, storage, bus, serial console, and network interface.
+Such emulated/virtualized devices include but are not limited to CPU, memory, storage, bus, serial console, and network interface.
 QEMU is under active development, and there is always demand for new device implementations.
 However, the journey of new device implementation is complex and not always smooth.

-This is a series of four posts, and presents challenges and their resolutions by describing the process of the development of _igb_, a device implementation we recently contributed to the project.
-While igb emulates a _PCI Express (PCIe)_ network interface card (NIC) and this series will illustrate some aspect of PCIe and NIC, many part of it should be generally applicable for new device emulator development.
+This is a series of four posts and presents challenges and their resolutions by describing the process of the development of _igb_, a device implementation we recently contributed to the project.
+While igb emulates a _PCI Express (PCIe)_ network interface card (NIC) and this series will illustrate some aspects of PCIe and NIC, many parts of it should be generally applicable for new device emulator development.

 \* By the way, for igb development, I used a